elixir-lang/elixir/lib/elixir/pages/references/unicode-syntax.md

 Make sure all characters in the identifier resolve to a single script or a highly restrictive script.
 See https://hexdocs.pm/elixir/unicode-syntax.html for more information.
 ```

-The character must either be all in Cyrillic or all in Latin.
-The only mixed-scripts that Elixir allows, according to the Highly Restrictive Unicode recommendations, are:

-  * Latin and Han with Bopomofo
-  * Latin and Japanese
-  * Latin and Korean

 Finally, Elixir will also warn on confusable identifiers in the same file.
 For example, Elixir will emit a warning if you use both variables `а` (Cyrillic) and `а` (Latin) in your code.